 Registration of Biocides

-Registration of biocides is a key legislative mandate both in the European Union and the United States.
+Registration of biocides is a key legislative mandate in the European Union, Canada, and in the United States.

-Intertek offers comprehensive solutions for clients wishing to gain authorisation to place biocidal products (active ingredients and formulations) on the European Union and United States markets.
+Intertek offers comprehensive solutions for clients wishing to gain authorisation to place biocidal products (active ingredients and formulations) on the European Union, Canadian, and United States markets.

 European Union (EU) / European Economic Area (EEA)

 In 2012, to streamline and improve the biocidal products evaluation and authorisation process, the European Parliament adopted Regulation (EU) No 528/2012 (commonly referred to as the “BP Regulation” or “BPR”), which replaced the Biocidal Products Directive 98/8/EC (known as the “Biocides Directive” or BPD).
 This Biocidal Products Regulation covers a wide range of products types (i.e., rodenticides, disinfectants, embalming fluids etc.).
 The authorisation process for these products is very complex; therefore, a good registration strategy is fundamental to getting products on the market.

 The BPR harmonises the marketing on an EU level and outlines criteria for: